dmodalek/Awesome-Wordpress/README.md

 ### Environment detection
 APP__ENV is automatically set to __dev__ or __prod__ depending on your virtual host name.
 If your virtual host name contains __.loc__, APP__ENV is set to __dev__.
-In the __dev" environment, non-minified assets are referenced and Wordpress debugging is activated.
+In the __dev__ environment, non-minified assets are referenced and Wordpress debugging is activated.
 See __debug.log__ for PHP Errors.

 ### Frontend Helper
 Press __G__ to see the Grid Helper in the Frontend.